All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 4. Belavadi

-Belavadi is a small village 29 km away from Chikmagalur.
-This place is famous for its Veera Narayana Temple and Belavadi Temple.
+Belavadi is a small village 29 km from Chikmagalur.
+It is famous for its Veera Narayana Temple and Belavadi Temple.
 The temple is known to be 1000 years old.
-It’s built in Hoysala architectural style and is an important historical element of the state.
+It’s built in the Hoysala architectural style and is an important historical element of the state.

 5. Coffee Plantations